Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/DEVLOG-Naomi.md

 ### 2024-05-15 - Wave Library
 + read documentation for python wave library
 ### 2024-05-15 - Other Libraries
 + looked over wave documentation again
 + looked at sys and os libraries and discussed whether to use them

 ### 2024-05-19 - Encode.py
 + started LSB
 + putting modified bytes into a new wav file

+### 2024-05-19 - Encode.py debugging
++ helped work out pacing in proposal
++ started debugging encode